 - Include more of fruits and vegetables in your diet and less of processed food and red meat

 Treatment possibilities for Cholangicarcinoma depend upon the stage in which cancer is diagnosed.
 Chances of recovery are always better when diagnosed in early stages.
 However, cancer healer therapy helps to recover the cases even when the disease is diagnosed in an advanced stage or in metastatic stage like liver metastasis.
-Cancer healer therapy helps to enhance the immune cells of the body i.e. B-CELL, T-CELL which fight back against the cancer cells and help to control the disease.
+Cancer healer therapy helps to enhance the immune cells of the body which fight back against the cancer cells and help to control the disease.
 It treats without causing any side effects and this is the reason it can be given to the patients suffering from jaundice due to destruction of bile duct.
 It is of the most effective bile duct cancer treatment.
 Medicines help to improve appetite and reduce weakness in patients suffering from jaundice or impaired liver function due to metastasis.
 It helps to maintain a better quality of life with better chances of survival.
 But unfortunately as reported by the leading bile duct cancer treatment centres, most of the bile duct cancers spread too fast and too far to be surgically treated by the time they are found.